ShihabYasin/CommunityActivity/README.md

 # CommunityActivity
-My Dedication to Developers All Over the World.
-These are my small collection of Supporting Activity to Tizen Devlopers and Samsung Developers Worldwide:
+Some collection of Supporting Activity to Tizen Devlopers and Samsung Developers Worldwide by myself @Samsung:

 /* If any previous post not found from below link(s) please see Archived File(s)   */